 - Please use only the color-coded tools at your reserved station.

 - When using the parts washer always wear an apron, heavy gloves and safety glasses.

 - Dogs are welcome at Community Cyclesand they must be on leash at all times.

 Expectations of Membership (Adopted June 2017)

 Community Cycles is committed to providing a safe and welcoming environment to both members and guests.

-We are committed to fostering and ensuring equity and social justice through protection of the human rights of all persons regardless of race, socioeconomic status, gender, ethnic heritage, religious belief, LGBTQ identification, ability, or immigration status.
+We commit to fostering and ensuring equity and social justice through protection of the human rights of all persons regardless of race, socioeconomic status, gender, ethnic heritage, religious belief, LGBTQ identification, ability, or immigration status.

-Community Cycles works to build a diverse and inclusive community that does not tolerate any act of racism, oppression, intimidation, harassment, or racial, ethnic or religious profiling toward another individual, and reaffirms our continued support for the civil rights of our members.
+Community Cycles works to build a diverse and inclusive community.
+We do not tolerate any act of racism, oppression, intimidation, harassment, or racial, ethnic or religious profiling toward another individual.
+This reaffirms our continued support for the civil rights of our members.

 At Community Cycles, we promote, educate, and advocate for the safe use of bicycles for transportation.
 We seek to create equitable access to bicycles for everyone in our community.
-Beyond our shop, we unite our community around biking, we advance the cyclists’ agenda at the level of planning and policy, and we work to make a better Boulder for people who ride bicycles.
+Beyond our shop, we unite our community around biking, we advance the cyclists’ agenda at the level of planning and policy.
+Overall we work to make a better Boulder for people who ride bicycles.

 To these ends there are certain expectations of membership and shop use regulations that apply to all members and guests.
-Failure to promote a safe and welcoming environment, meet membership expectations or follow regulations may result in suspension or termination of membership to our organization.
+Failure to promote a safe and welcoming environment, meet membership expectations or follow regulations may result in suspension or termination of membership.

 - We all love bikes, that’s why we’re here, and we love helping people work on bikes.
 One of the great things about our shop environment is the opportunity to learn from each other.
-But keep in mind not everyone always wants or needs advice.
-And, while helping other members is encouraged, under no circumstances should members or guests represent themselves as Community Cycles employees or volunteers (unless they are working a designated volunteer shift).
+Keep in mind not everyone always wants or needs advice.
+While helping other members is encouraged, under no circumstances should members or guests represent themselves as Community Cycles employees or volunteers (unless they are working a designated volunteer shift).